-- Appropriate swimwear must be worn. - The wearing of jewellery during practices and competitions must meet the rules of the governing body of the sport/activity, OFSAA, and local athletic association.
-Consult the General Safety Standards for Clothing, Footwear, and Jewellery when jewellery is not addressed by the governing body of the sport/activity, OFSAA or the local athletic association. - Long hair must be secured.
+- Appropriate swimwear must be worn. - Follow the rules of the pool for wearing jewellery. - When long hair poses a safety risk it must be secured.
 Devices (for example, hair pins, elastics and barrettes) used to tie back long hair must not present a safety concern. - Students must not participate when the length of fingernails poses a safety risk to themselves or others.